 If Alter-Mitty, the inverted saint, was consummate at baiting and swooping—for all the world as if he were a Tinto Brass or eagle-eyed Orson Welles, a drecknicolor bad dreamcoat, a dark, insurrectionary carnal master of the old in-out-in-out of titillating victims with the sublime, orgiastic porn of their own abjection and gulling—and if he delighted in presenting an empty void or a sick bag into which one sicked up desperate pleas and righteous anger at the crossly-dressed pseud’s torturing of his wife and children with the sight and smell of their own nose in the dirty, stinking nappy of their own craving for love and someone better to be around than this…

-If he did this as a matter of routine for years – convex graphite ends of sculptor’s oval-shaped 7B pencils for eyes, paunch bloated on an overcooked cobbler of sacred cows, pickled in Johnny Walker or Soave – with fists punching and elbows elbowing and feet kicking at the babbling and self-absorbed babies clinging to the skirts and petticoats of platitude, their spines blistering and rending beneath the seized lorry transmission of the ‘The God that Failed’ storyline, without the courage to face their nursed but un-acted thoughts and desires…
+If he did this as a matter of routine for years – convex graphite ends of sculptor’s oval-shaped 7B pencils for eyes, paunch bloated on an overcooked cobbler of sacred cows, pickled in Johnny Walker or Soave – with fists punching and elbows elbowing and feet kicking at the babbling and self-absorbed babies clinging to the skirts and petticoats of platitude, their spines blistering and rending beneath the seized lorry transmission of the disposable ‘The God that Failed’ story product, without the courage to face their nursed but un-acted thoughts and desires…

 If he did, then only once did I, as a young adult on another ever hopeful but futile home visit from London, watch him look wide-eyed with alarm as I rolled my eyes in deaf disinterest at the spectacle of rancorous trolling, taunting and harrumphing.